CEMPD/SMOKE/scripts/aermod/Onroad_CMV.md

 GROUP_PARAMS|Area release parameters (release height and sigma z) by run group SOURCE_GROUPS|SCC to source and run group cross-reference EMISINV_A|Area FF10 containing monthly emissions.
 May have multiple FF10 inputs by iterating the letter in the suffix (eg. EMISINV_B, EMISINV_C)
-INVTABLE|SMOKE compatible inventory table with SMOKE names; these are the name of the pollutants that will be in the emis helper files.
+INVTABLE|SMOKE compatible inventory table specifying which pollutants to run.
+The NAME is the name of the pollutant that will be in the emis helper files and is also referred to as “SMOKE name”.
 SRGPRO|Domain specific SMOKE-compatible gridding surrogates (4 km for HDON4, LDON4, and HOTEL4)
 SRGDESC|Domain specific SMOKE-compatible surrogate description file COSTCY|SMOKE-compatible country, state, county definition file